OpenLiberty/cloud-hosted-guide-converter/testing-file.md

 Development mode automatically picks up changes that you make to your application and allows you to run tests by pressing the **enter/return** key in the active command-line session.
 When you’re working on your application, rather than rerunning Maven commands, press the **enter/return** key to verify your change.

-As before, you can see that the application is running by going to the http://localhost:9080/system/properties URL
+As before, you can see that the application is running by going to the http://localhost:9080/system/properties URL.

-_(or run the following curl command)_
+_To see the output for this URL in the IDE, run the following command at a terminal:_

 ```
 curl http://localhost:9080/system/properties